KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Preliminaries and Background

 \subsection{Kunpeng Hardware Specifications}

-The Kunpeng 920 is a leading-edge ARM-based server CPU, developed by Huawei.
-Manufactured on an advanced 7nm process, it integrates up to 80 cores and operates at frequencies up to 2.9 GHz.
+The Kunpeng 920 is a leading-edge server-grade ARM CPU, developed by Huawei.
+Fabricated using a 7nm process, it integrates up to 80 cores operating at frequencies up to 2.9 GHz.
 Key specifications are provided in Table \ref{tab2} for a comparison with contemporary x86 CPUs.